ivan-pinatti/docker-torrent-box-with-vpn/README.md

 |    Readarr    	|          http://localhost:8787/          	|    readarr    	|    readarr    	|   	|
 |     Sonarr    	|          http://localhost:8989/          	|     sonarr    	|     sonarr    	|   	|

-## To clean up and revert to original state
+## Clean up and revert to original state

 If you need to revert to the original code and also want to delete any files inside the `shared` and `media` folders, simply run;